Print Friendly

 Show/Hide English translation

 My name is Mauricio.
 I am from the city of Austin in the United States.
 I am a student at the university.
 Yesterday I went to the university.
 When I got up, I ate.
-Then I went to school.
+Afterwards I went to the university.
 I walked.
 I like my town.
-When I arrived at school, we went to K’iche’ class.
-My teacher’s name is tat Wel.
-In class, we talk with our teacher.
+When I arrived to the university, we went to our K’iche’ class.
+Our teacher’s name is tat Wel.
+In class, we talked with our teacher in K’iche’.
 I like my K’iche’ class a lot!

 KEMCHI’Grammar

-In K’iche’ the completive aspect indicates that the action is completed relative to the time spoken about.
-Remember that aspect gives us a text internal perspective of time, how events relate to each other: completive marks events that have been completed relative to other events.
-We generally translate the completive with the past in English (I went).
+In K’iche’ the completive aspect indicates that the action has been completed relative to the time in which it is being spoken.
+Remember that aspect gives us a text internal perspective of time, how events relate to each other: the completive aspect marks events that have been completed relative to other events.
+We generally translate the completive with the past in English (I went, I ate, etc.).

 The completive marker is the prefix x-, which replaces the incompletive k(a)-.
-In the completive there is no filler vowel –a- in the third person singular, linking the aspect marker with the verb stem, like in the incompletive aspect.
+In the completive, there is no filler vowel –a- in the third person singular linking the aspect marker with the verb stem, like in the incompletive aspect.
+See the following examples:

 1.